kaila-spraguemcrae/MrRobogers-Numberhood/README.md

 Test: It will alert if the user does not input a number
 Expect: numberhood("hello").toEqual(alert("please input a number"))

+Describe: outputString()

+Test: "It will return the outputs as a string"
+Expect: outputString(number).toEqual("Beep!, 4, Boop!")

+Test:
+Expect: outputString()

 ## Technologies Used

 _This project uses the following technologies:_